I BECAME familiar with Cuban son music already in my

-Since 2001 I have travelled to Cuba seven times to study music.
+In 2001 I started travelling to Cuba to study music.
 These trips have been an inspiration for several bands I have set up together with my brother, Tero Rantanen.
 Each of the bands has specialized in a certain style of Cuban music: Los Elementos in Cuban rumba, Los Fabulosos in son and Batácinco

 performed the ritual music of the Santería religion.
 In 2006 Tero and I founded our own music school:

 In addition to my studies in Cuba I have studied singing with Aija Puurtinen, Ritva Eerola and Eero Turkka during the years 2009–2012.

 In 2007 I graduated from the University of Helsinki with a Bachelor´s degree in Arts.
 The title of my thesis was "Rumba as a form of communication".

 I received my first grant for composing in 2008, and the following year my band Kuukumina released its first album, Siempre Pa´lante.
 The debut brought about important gigs at some of the most prestigious festivals in Finland that year (Helsingin Juhlaviikot, Pori Jazz).

 Kuukumina also played more than 150 concerts in schools all over Finland during the years 2009–2010 for the Konserttikeskus.
 In 2010 Kuukumina composed and performed live music for the circus "Talvisirkus Sika" of the Dance Theater Hurjaruuth.
 The show was presented 78 times.

 With Konserttikeskus I have toured Finnish schools with two more shows in addition to Kuukumina:

 Rumba - The Language of the Drums (2011-2014) and